ashlygenaot/CutBuddy/README.md

 ## Introduction

-This project is a Multi-Agent assistant for losing weight leveraging Claude Sonnet models for its agents and DuckDuck Go HTML Search and BeatifulSoup for meal planning.
+This project is a Multi-Agent assistant for losing weight leveraging Claude Sonnet models for its agents, DuckDuck Go HTML Search and BeatifulSoup for meal planning.

 ## Features